Earlopain/FoxTrove/README.md

 ### Development tools

 The compose file contains services to easily run some developments tools:
-* `docker-compose run --rm rspec`
+* `docker-compose run --rm tests`
 * `docker-compose run --rm rubocop`

-You can pass addition parameters like individual test files for rspec or `-a` for rubocop simply by appending it to the command.
+You can pass addition parameters like individual test files or `-a` for rubocop simply by appending it to the command.
 I suggest you make an alias for these.
 You may also run these commands locally, since docker does add a fair bit of startup overhead.

 #### Solargraph